ajdavis/mongo-python-driver/doc/api/motor/motor_replica_set_client.rst

      Disconnect from MongoDB.

      Disconnecting will close all underlying sockets in the connection pool.
-If the :class:`MotorReplicaSetConnection` is used again it will be automatically re-opened.
+If the :class:`MotorReplicaSetClient` is used again it will be automatically re-opened.

   .. method:: close